iceamdeveloper/iceam/wp-content/plugins/sucuri-scanner/readme.txt

 Sucuri Inc. is a globally recognized authority in all matters related to website security, with specialization in WordPress Security.

 The Sucuri Security WordPress plugin is free to all WordPress users.
 It is a security suite meant to complement your existing security posture.
-It offers its users a set of security features for their website, each designed to have a positive effect on their security posture:
+It offers its users a set of security features for their website, each designed to have a positive affect on their security posture:

 * Security Activity Auditing
 * File Integrity Monitoring